“Self” is a prism of directionless ambiguity, yet it drives us.

 The best way to learn is to create the “deck” of anki cards yourself, but if you want to go with a short cut, I have upload an excel sheet of 550 siSwati words and phrases from my anki deck.
 It took me about two months to learn these at 30 minutes per day.

 Everyone is going to learn their own way, but I found it helpful to prioritize these words into 3-4 groups based on importance and frequency (and upload in appropriate batches).
-Then I focuses seeing the siSwati and knowing the English.
-As I got used to these words, I added the English word and had to supply the siSwati.
+Then I focused on seeing the siSwati and knowing the English.
+As I got used to these words, I also included the English word and had to know the siSwati translation.
 (This is easily accomplished by simply typing selecting the “Show Reverse” option on appropriate cards.)